mitTheos/KLORTHEOS/FIRMWARE.md

             make clean && make electronlab/klor:vial

--   Also be aware that I have now enabled firmware based handeness definition ([#define EE_HANDS setting](https://docs.qmk.fm/features/split_keyboard)) so you should flash the firmware using the following commands for left and right keyboard sides :
+-   Also be aware that I have now enabled firmware based handedness definition ([#define EE_HANDS setting](https://docs.qmk.fm/features/split_keyboard)) so you should flash the firmware using the following commands for left and right keyboard sides :
 -
    For QMK environment